FGMEMBERS/bluebird/readme.txt

    the dialog, or the current position ( like pressing [+] or [-] )

 -------------------------------------------------
-2009 by Stewart Andreason for FlightGear
+2014 by Stewart Andreason for FlightGear

 Send Suggestions?
 Comments?
-Problems? or Encouragement to: sandreas41 <at> gmail <dot> com
+Problems? or Encouragement to: stewart <at> seahorsecorral <dot> org
 Stay current with latest version.
 This model came from: http://seahorseCorral.org/flightgear_aircraft.html